Student Travel & Research Visits

 - All claims should be submitted in Pounds Sterling, along with a printout of the exchange rate you have used (for foreign-currency transactions).
 Please either look up the exchange rate for the date of the transaction using OANDA or XE.com, printing off the rate that you used from their website or by providing a copy of your bank statement with your name on it, showing the exchange rate, with account details and other transactions not pertinent to the claim blacked out.

 - The most economical accommodation and travel should be used at all times.
-Students are expected to share accommodation whenever possible.
 You should also book as early as possible to avoid increased charges.
 This is a restriction set by the University as well as our funding agency.
 The standard procedure for the DTC is for students to book travel and accommodation themselves and to be reimbursed by the DTC.
-Please note that you can submit multiple expense claims for one trip so that you can be reimbursed as soon as payment is taken from your account; e.g. if you book your flight/train tickets now, you can reimbursed now and then submit a separate claim for accommodation and/or meals after your trip.
+Please note that you can submit multiple expense claims for one trip so that you can be reimbursed as soon as payment is taken from your account; e.g. if you book your flight/train tickets now, you can be reimbursed now and then submit a separate claim for accommodation and/or meals after your trip.

 - Students are expected to share accommodation wherever possible.
 Please inform firstname.lastname@example.org of your travel plans as early as possible so that the DTC Adminstrative Assistant can let you know of other students travelling to the same destination, to help you set up such sharing arrangements.